giuliadev95/CRM/README.md

 ## FRONTEND

-1. add react frontend  as "frontend"
+1. Add react front-end  as "frontend"

 2. Clean the structure of the proejct
     - Delete unused files and folders
     - Create new folders and files
-2. organize src/components:
-    - buttons: add, delete, update a contact
-    - Navbar.jsx
-    - Table.jsx

 3. organize src/pages:
     - Home.jsx
     - AddContact.jsx
     - UpdateContact.jsx

+4. Add a minimalistic style with CSS:
+- I chose not to focus on the style, bacause I needed to concentrate on the back-end logic and on building a solid React front-end using Hooks like UseEffect and UseState.
+These were my 2 main goals.